-Input Configuration Attribute Type Meaning oiio:ioproxy ptr Pointer to a Filesystem::IOProxy that will handle the I/O, for ex- ample by reading from memory rather than the file system.
+Input Configuration Attribute Туре Meaning oiio:ioproxy ptr Pointer to a Filesystem::IOProxy that will handle the I/O, for example by reading from memory rather than the file system. ample by reading from memory rather than the file system.